Zeus-Eternal/Ajax-In-WordPress-Brass-Metal/README.md

 All third-party CSS and JavaScript libraries are bundled in the `assets/` directory.
 This keeps your site independent of external CDNs and allows offline development.
 Update these files as needed, then run `wp_enqueue_style` and `wp_enqueue_script` versioning via `filemtime()` ensures browsers get the latest versions.

 ## Block Theme Support
-This version introduces a `theme.json` file, enabling WordPress Full Site Editing features.
-Customize global colors, fonts, and layout directly through the Site Editor.
+This version introduces a `theme.json` file and default block templates.
+You can manage global styles and edit templates directly in the Site Editor.
+The `templates/` directory contains `index.html` and `single.html` plus reusable parts under `parts/`.

 ## Block Patterns
 Premium block patterns help you build pages faster.
 All patterns are registered under the **AjaxInWP** category and include the following examples: